Mast Cell Activation Syndrome: Symptoms and Solutions

 Ehlers-Danlos Syndrome

 EHS is a group of complex and multisystem connective tissue disorders.
 They are caused by varying genetic defects primarily in the structure, production, and/or processing of collagen.
-There are 13 subtypes of EHS, each with a specific genetic basis and protein involvement.
+There are 13 subtypes of EDS, each with a specific genetic basis and protein involvement.

 POTS